metodi123/PG_Java_Spring_web_app/README.md

 ### Technologies

-Some of the used technologies during the development process are:
+Some of the technologies used in the development process are:
 - Java
 - MySQL
 - Hibernate ORM